inmo-jang/inmo-jang.github.io/teaching.md

 ## BSc and MSc thesis supervision

-I am supervising BSc and MSc projects in the broad areas of *information retrieval*, *natural language processing* and *data science*.
-Across BSc and MSc, I have supervised more than 45 projects.
-For all research directions, taking a look at papers at recent conferences (such as SIGIR, CIKM, WSDM, EMNLP, ACL, KDD) and ongoing benchmark efforts (MSMarco, SQUAD 2.0, GLUE, decaNLP, TREC, Kaggle) may help you to figure out a topic of interest.
+I have supervised more than 45 BSc and MSc projects in the broad areas of *information retrieval*, *natural language processing* and *data science*.
+A few examples can be found below:

-To give you a few concrete ideas, here are a number of thesis projects I supervised in recent years:

 - [The Impact of Group Size on Collaborative Search](http://resolver.tudelft.nl/uuid:d820f21f-66b0-44c0-9678-283134baca5b) (MSc)
 - [The Learning Tracker](http://resolver.tudelft.nl/uuid:f6c2ede4-a4e3-4ff0-b681-b0d057854e3c) (MSc)